d3rvita/ct800-pcb/README.md

 ## PCB Assembly

 Read the entire text before starting assembly.
 Decide what power source you use to feed the CT800 and if you need a power switch or not.
 It is recommended to place the smallest components first: the SMD transistor, resistors, capacitors and then the remaining parts but the display and Olimex board.
 Consider the polarity of diodes, LEDs (cathode to rectangular pad = ground) and polarized capacitors.
 Apply heat paste to the voltage regulator(s) and screw them to the PCB before soldering.
 If battery monitoring is used, activate the JP2 jumper on top side.
 Before placing display and Olimex board check the 5V and 3.3V voltages (there are test points on the PCB). __Don’t proceed until these voltages are alright.__ Before soldering the display, screw it to the PCB and adjust the height by putting washers in between.
 On some displays the polarity of the back light has  to be changed.
 On the back side of the display are jumpers for this purpose, regard the data sheet. __Don’t solder the Olimex board to the PCB, use female header instead.__ For UART communication between µC and ESP-01 the resistor R27 on the Olimex board has to be removed.
+In order to prevent the gold-cap to be drained in standby, the VBAT jumper on the STM32H405 board has to be disrupted.

 ## Schematic